-In terms of pancreatic transplant function, both groups displayed similar HbA1c levels at 3 month (0.053 vs. 0.056, p = NS), 1 (0.053 vs. 0.058, p=0.05) and 5 years (0.053 vs. 0.048, p = NS) post-transplant.
-The % of patients who remained insulin-free were the same in both groups at 5 years (Table 4).
+In terms of pancreatic transplant function, both groups displayed similar HbA1c levels at three month (0.053 vs. 0.056; p=NS), one year (0.053 vs. 0.058; p=0.05), and five years (0.053 vs. 0.048; p=NS) post-transplant.
+The percentage of patients who remained insulin-free was the same in both groups at five years (Table 4).

-Steroid related complications
+Steroid-related complications

-We did not detect a difference in common steroid-related complications, including impaired glucose tolerance, hypertension, and dyslipidemia between the negative and borderline biopsy groups (Table 5).
-As well, none of the patients developed avascular necrosis of the hips and 4 patients in each group had cataract surgeries in the 5 years following transplantation.
+We did not detect a difference in common steroid-related complications, including impaired glucose tolerance, hypertension, and dyslipidemia, between the negative and borderline biopsy groups (Table 5).
+As well, none of the patients developed avascular necrosis of the hips and four patients in each group had cataract surgeries in the five years following transplantation.